 The College maintains an extensive current up to date library for all members; the Taylor Library where publications and journals can be accessed.
 The Parker Library, an important manuscript library is open to internal and external scholars and researchers.
-It often has guided tours, public viewings and exhibitions.
+Frequent guided tours, public viewings and exhibitions are held in conjunction with the Cambridge Tourist Office, College Fellow Librarian and Librarians.